Jael-G/LifePy/README.md

 ---###-#-#
 -##-##-#--
 ```
+The `get_simulation` method returns the string used to represet the simulation(like the one shown in the output).
+The `printout` parameter prints the simulation when set to `True` and is used for other methods as well.
+By default, `printout` is set to `False` in all the methods.

-The simulation can procced in two ways.
+The simulation can advance in two ways.

 #### Step by step